Autotrader ad desktop

 Both cars offer a good range of seat adjustment, although the T-Cross scores bonus points by having adjustable lumbar support.
 The Vitara’s seat has rather flimsy side bolsters, too, so you flop around through corners.

-Volkswagen T-Cross interior
+Used Volkswagen T-Cross 2019-present interior

 The T-Cross’s interior is quite upmarket inside, by the standards of small SUVs, and you also get a sliding and tilting central armrest.
 Our test car had been specified with the Design Pack (a popular option), which includes tinted rear windows and colourful inserts on the dash and centre console (in orange, green or black, with matching wheels).